 Many of the Company's contracts with its customers, including most of its master contracts and contracts with its public utility customers, are subject to cancellation by the customer without notice or on relatively short notice, typically 90 to 180 days, even if the Company is not in default under the contract.
 There can be no assurance that the Company's customers will not terminate the Company's contracts pursuant to these termination clauses even if the Company is in compliance with the contract.
-Many of the Company's contracts, including master contracts, also are opened to public bid at the expiration of the contract term, and there can be no assurance that the Company will be the successful bidder on existing contracts by the Company's customers or the failure of the Company to win a significant number of existing contracts upon re-bid could have a material adverse effect on the Company.
+Many of the Company's contracts, including master contracts, also are opened to public bid at the expiration of the contract term, and there can be no assurance that the Company will be the successful bidder on existing contracts that come up for bid.
+Cancellation of a significant number of contracts by the Company's customers or the failure of the Company to win a significant number of existing contracts upon re-bid could have a material adverse effect on the Company.